LearningRegistry/LearningRegistry/docs/spec/Distribution_Services/index.rst

             THEN PERFORM filtering and store only documents that pass the filter

-        :deprecation:`▼ UPDATE node_timestamp // when the document was stored at the node`
+        `▲ UPDATE node_timestamp // when the document was stored at the node`:changes:

 *NB*: The process does not return indicators when documents are filtered.

-:deprecation:`▼ *NB*: An implementation SHALL maintain node_timestamp in a manner that does not trigger redistibution of the document; node_timestamp is a local node value`.
+`▲ *NB*: An implementation SHALL maintain node_timestamp in a manner that does not trigger redistibution of the document; node_timestamp is a local node value`.:changes:
--- TO BE replaced by a local value that is not maintained as part of the resource data description document
+`-- TO BE replaced by a local value that is not maintained as part of the resource data description document`:deletions:

 API: Destination Node Information
 =================================